samuelwclement/SilverGuard/README.md

 You WILL need a Google Gemini API key to use the extension.
 [You can get one here.](https://aistudio.google.com/api-keys)

+# Development
+Feel free to submit pull requests for features!
+Just clone the repository and make edits to it as you please.

 # License
 This project is open-source and licensed under the GNU General Public License v3.0 (GPLv3).